Coursera expands global learning with AI video | HeyGen

-But as the platform expanded globally, a critical challenge emerged: how to provide truly localised, emotionally resonant learning experiences for students across languages and cultures without compromising authenticity or incurring unsustainable production costs.
+But as the platform expanded globally, a critical challenge emerged: how to provide truly localized, emotionally resonant learning experiences for students across languages and cultures without compromising authenticity or facing unsustainable production costs.

 “Coursera is on a mission to deliver learning experiences globally at scale,” Mustafa said.
-“And to do that effectively, we have to remove language barriers, personalise learning, and preserve the quality and intent of the original instruction.
-That’s where generative AI, and specifically HeyGen, has been transformational.”
+“And to do that effectively, we have to remove language barriers, personalize learning, and preserve the quality and intent of the original instruction.
+That’s where generative AI, and specifically HeyGen, has been transformative.”

 Delivering immersive, instructor-led experiences

 Before using HeyGen, Coursera had successfully deployed AI to scale text and audio translations.
-But video localisation remained a formidable obstacle.
+But video localization remained a formidable obstacle.

 “We started with text,” Mustafa said.
 “That was manageable, but when it came to translating video content with the instructor’s tone, emotion, and lips synced to the new language, it just wasn’t feasible.
 It was too expensive and too complex to do at scale.”

 “What was most surprising was how natural it felt,” Mustafa said.
-“We were able to take a video of an instructor speaking English and make it feel as though they were speaking Spanish, while maintaining their tone, cadence, and emotional expression.”
+“We were able to take a video of an instructor speaking English and make it feel like they were speaking Spanish while maintaining their tone, cadence, and emotional expression.”

 That authenticity was non-negotiable for Coursera.
 The team had always been wary of AI-generated content that felt robotic or disconnected.
 “We’re not just delivering information.
 We’re creating immersive, instructor-led experiences,” Mustafa explained.
 “If the emotion gets lost, the learning suffers.”